mnicolas94/facticus-deploy/README.md

-## Notice: This project is a work in progress as is its documentation.
+## Notice: This project and its documentation are a work in progress.
 Use at your own risk.

 # Deploy

 Deploy is a Unity package that allows you to build your game for multiple platforms and deploy them to various stores, remotely (rather than on your workstation) and with a single click inside Unity.
-It uses [GitHub Actions](https://github.com/features/actions) under the hood to run the builds on GitHub servers.
+It uses [GitHub Actions](https://github.com/features/actions) and [GameCI](https://game.ci/) under the hood to run the builds on GitHub servers.

 ## Table of contents
 - [Features](https://github.com/mnicolas94/facticus-deploy#features)